-PCRE factors are also used by credit officers when establishing credit limits, to ensure the potential volatility of the transactions' values is recognised.
+PCRE factors are also used by credit officers to establish credit limits, to ensure the potential volatility of the transaction values is recognised.
 Counterparty credit risk is calculated daily and excesses above approved limits are reported to account controllers and risk officers for action.